Noobigirl/Number-guessing/README.md

 ## 🔧 Features
-- Random number generation
+- Random number generation ✅
-- User-friendly GUI with input fields and feedback labels
+- User-friendly GUI with input fields and feedback labels ✅
-- Retry and reset functionality
+- Retry and reset functionality 🟧
-- trials left and score
+- trials left and score 🟧
+- give hints on the closeness to the true number ❌

 ## 📸 Preview